ipelupessy/amuse-heat2d/README.md

 lookup the exact calling sequence required, hence we capture this information in the interface and manage the state of the code, using a state model.

-The definition of the state model is slightly arcane:
+The definition of the state model is slightly verbose:

 ```python
     def define_state(self, handler):